PurPeunj/SatisfactorySaves/README.md

 +Play

-+When the session is finish DONT FOGET to push the new file !
++When the session is finish DONT FORGET to push the new file !